minprog/pyprog/opdrachten/week5/indexer/index.md

     Index = dict[str, list[int]]

-or if you use a somewhat older version of Python:

-    from typing import List, Dict
-    Index = Dict[str, List[int]]

 ## Code structure

 Now add the following code to a file called `indexer.py`.
 Then the first thing to do is to add type hints to all of the functions.
 Read the descriptions well to find what types would work best, and also use the `Index` type alias that we provided above.